 Acumatica: A Web Application

 Acumatica is a web application.
 This means that all pages are created using HTML, using the syntax you see below.
 Acumatica utilizes the features of HTML5 to take advantage of new features such as browser cross-compatibility, mobile optimization, video playback (from dashboards), and advanced caching for improved performance.
+Today I’ll talk about handy Code Snippet tutorial.

 Web Application Integration